Julie Chamberlain

 Biography:

-Julie Chamberlain is an assistant professor and activist scholar who studies the intersections of racism and anti-racism with urban and community development and planning.
+Julie Chamberlain is Associate Professor and an activist scholar who studies the intersections of racism and anti-racism with urban and community planning and development.
 She is interested in how social and spatial relations interact in cities, in urban emotional and cultural geographies, and in environmental justice.

 Courses: